rsshyam/MVR-RFQI/README.md

 (Or)

-Create a python 3.9.16 conda environment and pip install mvr_requirements.txt to run the MVR related scripts.
+Create a python 3.9.16 conda environment, and install package in the environment 'conda install -c conda-forge swig' and pip install mvr_requirements.txt to run the MVR related scripts.

 We separate the data generation and training process into 2 different environments as they were not compatible with each other.